uob-mu3e/daq_wiki/FEB to A10 Dev Board Lab Setup.md

 * Open the flash GUI to flash the sof file (Firmware configuration) and elf file (software for the NIOS) to the A10. `./common/firmware/a10_tcl/program_gui.sh` (TODO: picture)
 * Choose the sof file and elf file you want to flash to the device and execute the flashing.
 * Make sure that the switches on the Board are placed correctly otherwise the custom firmware will not be loaded (TODO: add picture)
+* Restart the PCIe and make sure that the FPGA is also power cycled.
 * TODO: @Alex: is this correct?

 # Compile FEB Hardware #